rmoesw01/Climateers/README.md

 _**How are we directly impacting the CO<sub>2</sub> concentration levels?
 What parts of our behavior could we change?
 What is the cost/effectiveness of renewable energy?**_

 #### Our Carbon Footprint
 One of the major contributors to CO<sub>2</sub> emissions is the agricultural supply chain that serves the world's population.
 Consumption of farm-sourced animal products has increased greatly in recent years, and land use change has increased in response in order to meet the demand of most current diets.
 This leads to significant amounts of waste and pollution; land use change & animal waste accounts for 83% of greenhouse gas emissions from agriculture.
 Furthermore, changing landscape for agricultural purposes often leads to an unstable phosphate level in surrounding waterways via [eutrophication](https://www.nature.com/scitable/knowledge/library/eutrophication-causes-consequences-and-controls-in-aquatic-102364466/).

-This results in our rate of pollution pairing with population growth to a degree that is dangerous for our future.
+As a result, both our population and our rate of pollution are growing at a alarming rate, suggesting dangerous implications for the future of our environment.

-A large opportunity to significantly reduce our carbon footprint is to slow down the consumption of farmed animals, which also would decrease the rate in which land is changed for housing livestock.
+While eating local and _"going organic"_ are trendy solutions to help prevent climate change, an action with larger impact on our carbon footprint is decreasing our consumption of farmed animals, which also would decrease the rate in which land is changed for housing livestock.
+While it's not necessary to cut out food items such as beef and fish from our diets entirely, we can make a difference in overall demand by avoiding these items just one day a week.

 #### Renewable Energy
 Investing in renewable energy is the one of the best chances society has to combat the alarming changes seen on the planet today.
 Over the last several decades the generation of renewable energy has been slowly increasing, with hydropower as a frontrunner.
-However, as of 2019, the energy generated by hydropower was just above 4200 TWh, which pales in comparison to the 40,000- 50,000 TWh of energy consumed in 2019 by each of our main sources of non-renewable energy: gas, oil, and coal.
+However, as of 2019, the energy generated by hydropower was just above 4200 TWh, which pales in comparison to the 40,000-50,000 TWh of energy consumed in 2019 by each of our main sources of non-renewable energy: gas, oil, and coal.
 This indicates that, while renewable energy generation is increasing over time, these technologies still need to mature before any significant global impacts can be seen.

 When looking at the return on investment for hydropower, solar energy, and wind energy, it can be seen that hydropower seems to give the biggest payout.
 However, hydropower cannot be the only way forward in the renewable energy arena, as it can only be used in specific areas (dams and reservoirs) and can pose a threat to the habitats nearby.
 Therefore, investments in wind and solar energy must continue, and likely, increase, to improve their efficiencies and reliabilities.